Top 10 Plant Problems and How to Fix Them

 What are they?
 Sap-sucking pests that attach themselves to leaves, fruits and branches of trees, shrubs and other perennials.
 Many species cover themselves in waxy or wooly substances as a protective cover.
 Unless the infestation is pervasive, they can be difficult to see.

 What are they?
-A shell-less, nocturnal relative of snails that usually measure 1-2” and can range in color from white to black.
-Generally harmless to humans and their interests, they can be quite counter-productive in the garden, eating plants faster than they can grow.
+A shell-less, nocturnal relative of snails that usually measure 1-2″ and can range in color from white to black.
+Generally harmless to humans, they can be counter-productive in the garden, eating plants faster than they can grow.